 6 – Don’t skimp the protein

 Don’t skimp on the protein.
 Sure some proteins can be expensive, but so are second helpings and snacking!
-When our bodies don’t get the protein we are hungry all the time, which can lead to overeating, weight gain, and crankiness…yes, carbs do that.
-Make a point to eat some protein at every meal.
+When our bodies don’t get protein we are hungry all the time, which can lead to overeating, weight gain, and crankiness…yes, carbs do that.
+Make a point to eat some kind of protein at every meal.
 To save even more money, buy protein in bulk at a membership store like Costco or Sam’s.
 Be sure to look at the price per unit to make the best decision.

 Sources of protein include nuts, dairy (unless you’re sensitive), seeds, chicken, fish, pork, beef, turkey, tempeh (soy), quinoa, broccoli, and lentils.